Interested in a hands-on learning experience for developing LLM applications?

 In this blog, we will have a look at the list of free Data Science crash courses to help you succeed in Data Science

 With more and more people entering the field, data science and data engineering are surely amongst the topmost emerging areas of work in the 21st century.
-Higher salaries, perks, benefits, and demand has made it a field of interest for 1000s of people.
+Higher salaries, perks, benefits, and demand have made it a field of interest for 1000s of people.

 However, enrolling instantly in an expensive undergraduate, master’s, or data science Bootcamp might not be the correct choice for one to go with.
 An individual would want to explore more within the scope of data science before switching fields or making the final call.
 Hence, below we present a list of free data science crash courses that an individual can go through before choosing their career path.